opis/json-schema/1.x/structure.md

 {:.alert.alert-danger}

-Some keywords are purely decorative (metadata keywords which just describe the author intent), some are for identifying a document or a subschema, and the rest are for validity checks.
-Usually keywords work independently, there are only a few exceptions.
+Some keywords are purely decorative (metadata keywords which just describe the author intent), some are for identifying a document or a subschema, and the rest of them are for validity checks.
+Usually keywords work independently and there are only a few exceptions.

 1. [$schema](#$schema-keyword)